acend/quarkus-techlab/content/en/docs/01.0/12_quarkus.md

 In summary:

-* Too much classes beeing loaded
+* Too much classes being loaded
 * Too much metadata processing for annotations, cdi, reflection, proxies, ...

 This is where Quarkus does things differently.
 It moves everything possible to the build-time phase instead of run-time